wso2/docs-is/en/asgardeo/docs/tutorials/smart-on-fhir.md

 ### Step 3: Configure the Postman collection

-Now that you have registered and configured your application in Asgardeo, you are able to use its credentials to retrieve an access token with the right permissions to access Asgardeo's REST APIs.
-Next, you need to provide information about your application to the Postman collection.
-To do so,
+Now that you have registered and configured an application in Asgardeo, you are able to use its credentials to obtain an access token and access Asgardeo's REST APIs.

+We have created a Postman collection to automate the following process:

+- Get a bearer token to access Asgardeo REST APIs

+- Create the `fhirUser` user attribute.
+This will be used as the identity of a user accessing FHIR resources.

+- Create the `fhirUser` scope.
+Applications can request this scope to access the `fhirUser` attribute of a user.

+- Add the relevant OIDC and SCIM dialects of the `fhirUser` user attribute.

+- Update the `fhirUser` attribute of a selected user to `Patient/1`.

+- Register your SMART on FHIR app using Dynamic Client Registration (DCR).

+- Configure your SMART on FHIR application to request the `fhirUser` local attribute from users during login.

+Follow the steps below to download and run the Postman collection:

 1. Download the Postman collection from [Github](https://github.com/wso2-enterprise/open-healthcare/blob/main/scripts/postman-collections/smartonfhir-asgardeo.postman_collection.json){target="_blank"} and import it to Postman.